mbensmida/sphinx-poc/docs/Wiki/ManagingContent/AddingEditingPage/Creating-New-Page.rst

 Click Save to finish.

-    **Note**

-    These templates can be created, edited and deleted by administrator.
+.. note:: These templates can be created, edited and deleted by administrator.
-    See the `Managing a page
+			See the `Managing a page template <#PLFUserGuide.WorkingWithWikis.AdvancedSettings.ManagingPageTemplate>` section for more details.
-    template <#PLFUserGuide.WorkingWithWikis.AdvancedSettings.ManagingPageTemplate>`__
-    section for more details.

 **Adding an undefined link for creating a page later**